Tanks of the United States in the Cold War: M60

-M60A1

 In 1963, the M60 was upgraded to the M60A1.
-This new variant, which stayed in production until 1980, featured a larger, better-shaped turret and improvements to the armor protection and shock absorbers.
+This variant, which stayed in production until 1980, featured a larger, better-shaped turret and improvements to the armor protection and shock absorbers.
 Later versions were equipped with a stabilization system for the main gun and coaxial machine gun, along with Passive night vision sights for gunner, commander, and driver.

-M60A2

-The M60A2, nicknamed the "Starship" due to its Space Age technology, featured an entirely new low-profile turret with a commander's machine-gun cupola on top, giving the commander a good view and field of fire while under armor but spoiling the low profile.
+The M60A2, nicknamed the "Starship" because of its Space Age technology, featured an entirely new low-profile turret with a commander's machine-gun cupola on top, giving the commander a good view and field of fire while under armor but spoiling the low profile.
 It also featured a 152 mm cannon, which fired conventional rounds as well as guided missiles.
 The M60A2 proved a disappointment, though technical advancements would pave the way for future tanks.
-The Shillelagh/M60A2 system was phased out from active units by 1981, and the turrets scrapped.
+The Shillelagh/M60A2 system was phased out from active units by 1981 and the turrets scrapped.
 Most of the M60A2 tanks were rebuilt as M60A3.